We Can’t Afford

 Shared History

-New panels – dubbed the ‘Wall History Project’ – have been added to the previous row of vintage images of the area (the “Peace” Wall Reimaging Project), telling personal stories of life during the Troubles including positive interactions with British soldiers and RUC officers.
-The “peace” wall in question runs along the top of the Fountain in Londonderry along Bishop Street WIthout.
-(The street was also “settled’ by the construction of senior citizens’ home, Alexander House.)
+New panels of quotes and information – apparently under the title the ‘Wall History Project’ – have been added to the previous row of vintage images of the area (the “Peacewall Reimaging Project” (image below) | Derry Journal), telling personal stories of life during the Troubles including positive interactions with British soldiers and RUC officers.

 “The spoken words scattered across this peace wall are those of local women who have endured the Troubles in the City and continue to live in the shadow of its legacy.
 It gives a platform to all too long silenced voices, to share real real life experiences, memories and hopes for the future in a divided society.
 During lockdown, a group of women who have transcended division for years through the Bogside & Brandywell Initiative’s Peace Barriers Programme continued to connect on Thursday evenings via Zoom.
 The craic was 90, there was laughter, tears, words of encouragement, banter and good old Derry/Londonderry slagging.”